divear/EduCalc/README.md

 ## How do I use this?

-1. Clone this repo, create a `.env` file in root directory and add:
+1. Clone this repo, create a `.env` file in root directory and add your EduPage credentials:

 ```env
 USERNAME=your_username